RDM3DC/Adaptive-Resistance-Principle-ARP-/energy.md

 controls how strongly the system responds to fluctuations.

-2.3 McKenna Ratio (Efficiency Metric)
+2.3 Dynamic Efficiency Ratio (Efficiency Metric)

 Acts as real-time feedback to optimize .